 Be careful when removing clones from their container

 It is important to remove the clones from their containers as gently as possible to not risk disturbing the root structure during transplant.
 Give the cups a light squeeze on the bottom and sides to loosen everything up.
 Then slide the coco an plant out of the cup as gently as possible.

 Once transplanted, gently pat the coco surface flat in the container.
 Fill in cracks at the edges of your pot.
 Aim for a slight concave surface so that the plant stem rests slightly lower than the edges so water pools in the middle evenly and doesn’t run down the sides.
 Don’t make this too rounded though or else when you add water it won’t reach near the edges of your container.
-Your goal is to water the entire surface each time you water, having even watering which supports root growth in the entire container.
+Your goal is to saturate the entire surface each time you water.
+Even watering which supports root growth in the entire container.

 If you were using cloth grow bags you may need to adjust this surface near the edges again after moving the bags because often the sides of the cloth container will push in and create gaps on the side where your nutrient solution will this quickly wash to the bottom.
+Carrying bags with handles tends to do this, if you carry them from underneath it will help preserve the shape.
 It is important that the water distribution occurs as evenly as possible throughout the rest of the growth cycle to avoid dry spots in the coco medium.

 What comes next after transplanting your marijuana clones?

-Best amount of light for transplanted weed clones
+What is the best amount of light for transplanted weed clones?

 After transplanting, the vegetation cycle of marijuana growth is now underway.
 Place the new plants under lighting for vegging on an 18 hours on, 6 hours of darkness light schedule each day.
 Learn more about selecting the best grow lights for your weed plants.